Referendums in Italy: Requirements

 A constitutional referendum can be requested by 500,000 voters, five regional councils, or one-fifth of the members of a house of parliament when Parliament adopts a constitutional law (including a law to amend the constitution) with an absolute majority in the second vote, but without meeting a two-thirds qualified majority in each house.
 The referendum must be requested within three months from the publication of the bill in the Official Gazette.

 Unlike a popular referendum, a constitutional referendum is confirmatory.
 This means a "Yes" vote is a vote in support of the constitutional law, whereas a "Yes" in a popular referendum is a vote for abolishing the law.
 Also unlike popular referendums, constitutional referendums are not subject to a quorum, meaning they are valid regardless of the turnout.

-Only three constitutional referendums have ever been held in Italy: in 2001 (in which the constitutional law was approved), in 2006, and in 2016 (in which they were rejected).
+Italy has had four constitutional referendums in the history of the republic; two of which the constitutional law was approved in 2001 and 2020, and two in which it was rejected in 2006 and 2016.